Privacy Policy

 Record Retention

-When we delete your personal data, we use industry standard methods to ensure that any recovery or retrieval of your information is impossible.
+We will retain your Personal Data in accordance with applicable laws, and for as long as necessary for the underlying purposes for which the information was collected, unless a longer retention period is required or permitted by law.
+When we delete your Personal Data, we use industry standard methods to ensure that any recovery or retrieval of your information is impossible.
 We may keep residual copies of your personal data in backup systems to protect our systems from malicious loss.
 This personal data is inaccessible unless restored, and all unnecessary personal data will be deleted upon restoration.

 Back to Top